decretist/Dissertation/Conclusion/alt-conclusion.md

 first recension has taken for granted that either one or two authors wrote the *dicta* and that either the same one author or the first of the two authors (Gratian 1) wrote the case statements or *themata*.
-When I started work on this project in 2013, I implicitly accepted that assumption and fully expected stylometric results for the *dicta* (including the case statements) consistent with either Pennington's one-author hypothesis or Winroth's two-author hypothesis.
+When I started work on this project in 2013, I accepted that assumption and fully expected stylometric results for the *dicta* (including the case statements) to be consistent with either Pennington's one-author hypothesis or Winroth's two-author hypothesis.
 My intention was simply to expand what I perceived to be an insufficient evidentiary basis for the debate over whether the *dicta* had one or two authors.
-However, it became clear at a very early stage of the project that the case statements or *themata* were instead written by a single author whose words appear nowhere else in the *Decretum*.
+However, it became clear at a very early stage of the project that the case statements, or *themata*, were instead written by a single author whose words appear nowhere else in the *Decretum*.
 Following Winroth, who refers to the hypothesized author of the second-recension *dicta* as Gratian 2, I named this figure Gratian 0, and I take him to be *the* historical Gratian.

-Contrary to expectation, none of the stylometric evidence produced at any stage of the project was compatible with either the one- or two-Gratian hypotheses for the authorship of the *dicta* not including the case statements.
+Contrary to expectation, none of the stylometric evidence produced at any stage of the project was compatible with either the one- or two-Gratian hypotheses for the authorship of the *dicta*, none of which were written by Gratian 0.
 I became convinced that the individual *dicta* have to be distinguished from the collection as a whole and that it is not consistent with the stylometric evidence to think of the collection as a work of literature with some internal principle of unity written by either a single author or two authors.
 The *dicta* are more coherent than a gloss collection but less coherent than a treatise.
-What we have is a collection of texts and what we need is some idea of how that collection was composed.
+What we have in the *dicta* is a collection of texts and what we need is some idea of how that collection was composed.
 Much of the post-Noonan scholarship on the authorship of the *Decretum* has engaged in what I have referred to as a "quest of the historical Gratian."
 However, it appears that to search for one or more historical Gratians behind the collection of *dicta* is to ask a question that is incapable of producing a meaningful answer.

 How are we then to make sense of these unexpected results?

 The first questions to be answered about how the collection was composed are where and when it came into existence.
-I see no reason whatever to call into question the scholarly consensus that the *Decretum* emerged from the overlapping circles concerned with legal questions in early twelfth-century Bologna.
-The traditional assumption that Gratian worked in Bologna is almost the only feature of the Gratian legendary that Noonan did not seriously challenge,[@noonan_gratian_1979, 162] and the development of Bologna as a center for the study of Roman and somewhat later canon law clearly seems to have benefited from the cluster effect so familiar in our age from the concentration of technology industries in Silicon Valley.
+I see no reason to call into question the scholarly consensus that the *Decretum* emerged from the overlapping circles concerned with legal questions in early twelfth-century Bologna.
+The traditional assumption that Gratian worked in Bologna is almost the only feature of the Gratian legendary that Noonan did not seriously challenge,[@noonan_gratian_1979, 162] and the development of Bologna as a center for the study of Roman and, somewhat later, canon law clearly seems to have benefited from the cluster effect so familiar in our age from the concentration of technology industries in California's Silicon Valley and Route 128 in Boston.

 That the case statements were both quite stable from an early stage in the evolution of the text of the *Decretum* (only 13 words were